-A simple first-order vertical diffusion parameterization scheme based on the local Richardson number for determining K_m and K_h has been in use in the National Centers for Environmental Prediction (NCEP) Medium-Range Forecast (MRF) model since the 1980s, and an upgraded version based on the nonlocal K approach valid within the well-mixed boundary layer (Hong and Pan 1996) has been used in the Global Forecast System (GFS) since the 1990s.
-The so-called GFS scheme is also used in a suite of operational models, such as the Geophysical Fluid Dynamics Laboratory (GFDL) hurricane model and the HWRF system, among others.
-The GFS scheme has also been an option in research models such as the fifth-generation Pennsylvania State University-National Center for Atmospheric Research Mesoscale Model (MM5).
+A simple first-order vertical diffusion parameterization scheme based on the local Richardson number for determining Km and Kh has been in use in NCEP's Medium-Range Forecast (MRF) model since the 1980s, and an upgraded version based on the non-local K approach valid within the well-mixed boundary layer (Hong and Pan 1996) has been used in the Global Forecasting System (GFS) since the 1990s.
+The "so called" GFS scheme is also used in a suite of operational models such as the Geophysical Fluid Dynamics Laboratory's (GFDL) hurricane model and the HWRF system, among others.
+The GFS scheme has also been an option in research models such as the fifth-generation NCAR/Pennsylvania State University mesoscale model (MM5).
 Braun and Tao (2000) studied the sensitivity of high-resolution simulations of Hurricane Bob (1991) to PBL parameterizations.
-This study used four PBL parameterization schemes (viz., a simple bulk aerodynamic scheme, a local Richardson number and mixing-length-based Blackadar scheme, the GFS, and a high-order, turbulent-kinetic-energy-based Burk-Thompson boundary layer scheme) and compared their eyewall structure, storm intensity, and boundary layers, illustrating the sensitivity of surface exchange and subsequent vertical mixing processes on TC structure and intensity predictions.
-The study also found that the GFS scheme in MM5 produced weaker and deeper inflow, and that the strong outflow at the top of the inflow layer was absent when compared to the other schemes.
+This study used four PBL parameterization schemes (namely, a simple bulk aerodynamic scheme, a local Richardson number and mixing length based Blackadar scheme, the GFS, and a high-order, Turbulence Kinetic Energy based Burk-Thompson boundary layer scheme) and compared their eyewall structure, storm intensity, and boundary layers, illustrating the sensitivity of surface exchange and subsequent vertical mixing processes on TC structure and intensity predictions.
+The study also found that the GFS scheme in MM5 produced weaker and deeper inflow and that the strong outflow at the top of the inflow layer was absent when compared to the other schemes.
 Additionally, the GFS scheme produced the weakest storm.

-Recently, several studies (e.g., Nolan et al. 2009a,b; Smith and Thomsen 2010; Bao et al. 2012) have illustrated the sensitivity of modeled surface and PBL schemes to hurricane structure and intensity predictions.
+Recently, several studies (e.g., Nolan et al. 2009a,b; Smith and Thomsen, 2010 and Bao et al. 2011) have illustrated the sensitivity of modeled surface and PBL schemes to hurricane structure and intensity predictions.
 For instance, Nolan et al. (2009a,b) provided an extensive evaluation of PBL parameterizations in TCs by comparing in situ observations to high-resolution simulations of Hurricane Isabel (2003).
-In particular, the authors used the Yonsei University (YSU) parameterization and the Mellor-Yamada-Janjić (MYJ) parameterization available within the Weather Research and Forecasting (WRF) modeling framework.
+In particular, the authors used the Yonsei University (YSU) parameterization and the Mellor-Yamada-Janjic (MYJ) parameterization available within the Weather Research and Forecasting (WRF) modeling framework.
 They found that by modifying the original YSU and MYJ schemes to ocean roughness lengths more in agreement with previous observations (Donelan et al. 2004), improved predictions were possible for the simulation of Hurricane Isabel, as measured by standard metrics of track and 10-m winds.
 When compared with CBLAST observations obtained during Hurricane Isabel, both schemes reproduced the structure remarkably well.
 Nevertheless, the authors did notice differences in the structure modeled by the two schemes.
-Smith and Thomsen (2010) demonstrated a dependence of TC intensification on the boundary layer representation in MM5.
-Predictions using one of five available schemes were compared, not only among themselves but, where possible, with recent observational analyses of the boundary layer structure.
+Smith and Thomsen (2010) demonstrated a dependence of TC intensification on the boundary-layer representation in MM5.
+Predictions using one of five available schemes were compared, not only amongst themselves but, where possible, with recent observational analyses of the boundary-layer structure.
 Although the study identified shortcomings of the individual schemes (e.g., the GFS scheme), it fell short of advocating the use of a particular scheme.
 The authors concluded that the current inability to determine "the optimum scheme" had implications for the predictability of TC intensification.